 Deep learning systems learn through either unsupervised data feeding or reinforced learning.
 There are many possible applications of DL, including automatic landing, intelligent decision taking and fully automated systems.
 ESA's Advanced Concepts Team (ACT) is very active in this area.

-In particular the ACT has recently studied evolutionary computation, which involves writing computer code in such a way that all evolutions are considered.
+In particular the ACT has studied evolutionary computation, which involves writing computer code in such a way that all evolutions are considered.
 The better results are kept, and the worse are rejected — just like in biological evolution.
 One application of this has been to calculate the trajectories of the planets.

 The ACT has also investigated using ML in the area of guidance, navigation and control.
 In particular, they looked into using big swarms of small robots that share their information in a network: if one robot learns from experience that a certain manoeuvre is beneficial, the whole swarm learns this.
 This is called hive learning.